 Look at what's happening already.

-They're their economies tanking, by the way, and so is China right now.
+Their economy is tanking, by the way, and so is China right now.

-They're they're open to buying natural gas.
+They're open to buying natural gas.

 They don't produce enough in their own country.

-Environmental policies under Obama stop exploration and stopped exportation.
+Environmental policies under Obama stopped exploration.

 Why has there been so much Republican hostility and resistance toward the president?

-He's got like ninety percent approval rating.
+He's got like 90% approval rating.

 I'm not talking about those guys where you work in that sewer that you work in.

-The sewer I work in.
+The sewer I work in?

-Yeah, called Washington, DC.
+Yeah, called Washington, D.C.

-We passed a historic tax cut.
+We've passed a historic tax cut.

 Done a lot of stuff together, but we could always do better.

-Why would it be a good idea to wait and not use this opportunity with the spending bills coming up to demand the money to build the wall completely and fund it completely.
+Why would it be a good idea to wait and not use this opportunity with the spending bills coming up to demand the money to build the wall completely and fund it completely?

-Um so we're at one point six in the Senate.
+So we're at 1.6 in the Senate.

-Here's what I think the president will do.
+Here's what I think the President will do.

-I'm gonna see him Sunday.
+I'm going to see him Sunday.

 These kids have come out, young adults, whatever they are, have now signed up and they've got no place to go.

-You you so in other words, do you think you can get full funding for the wall?
+So, in other words, do you think you can get full funding for the wall?

 I think we get all we need this year.